This article contains affiliate links. If you use these links to buy something, we may earn a commission.

 Enter: career tests.

 Career tests, or career assessments, measure things like personality traits, skills, abilities, interests and skills to provide you with clarity and recommendations for career paths, effectively taking out the stress and even societal pressure of choosing a career.
-The best of these tests, like our very own CareerHunter, are scientifically validated and all use their own unique algorithm to match your responses to possible careers, which is especially handy when you’re not 100% sure on what direction to take.
+The best of these career tests, like our very own CareerHunter, are scientifically validated and all use their own unique algorithm to match your responses to possible careers, which is especially handy when you’re not 100% sure on what direction to take.

 Here we’ll explore the 10 main benefits of career tests, whether you’re just starting out or starting over in your professional journey.